Patient education: Hair loss in men and women (androgenetic alopecia) (Beyond the Basics)

 For many people, losing their hair is a frustrating experience.
 Fortunately, treatments are available that can help to regrow hair or prevent further hair loss.

 More detailed information about androgenetic alopecia is available by subscription (see "Androgenetic alopecia in men: Pathogenesis, clinical features, and diagnosis" and "Treatment of androgenetic alopecia in men" and "Female pattern hair loss (androgenetic alopecia in women): Pathogenesis, clinical features, and diagnosis" and "Female pattern hair loss (androgenetic alopecia in women): Treatment and prognosis").
 Another type of hair loss, known as alopecia areata, is also discussed separately.
-(See "Patient information: Alopecia areata (Beyond the Basics)".)
+(See "Patient education: Alopecia areata (Beyond the Basics)".)

 HAIR LOSS CAUSES